-The programme has clearly formulated the expected learning outcomes which reflect the relevant demands and needs of the stakeholders.
+The programme has clearly formulated the expected learning outcomes which reflect the

 1 Expected Learning Outcomes 1 2 3 4 5 6 7

 1.1 The expected learning outcomes have been clearly

-1.2 To write Checklist \geq → C on te xt
+The To write Checklist \ ('or ite v +

-outcomes (3) \vdash
+1.2 outcomes [5] 7 C ıle.
+XL

-1.3 outcomes [3] The expected learning outcomes clearly reflect the requirements of the stakeholders [4] F F
+1.3 The expected learning outcomes clearly reflect the requirements of the stakeholders [4]

-Diagnostic Questional - What is - What are - How - How - How - Do the learning outcomes reject the vision and mission of the university, faculty or department?
+- Do the learning outcomes reflect the vision and mission of the university, faculty or department?